danielpecak/libnest/docs/inner-crust.rst

     0.0510, 0.0422, 150.60, 161.96, 34.32

-Collisions initial state
+Collisions Initial State
 ------------------------
 .. error::

-  The system description is not true.
-Correct it!
+  The system description is not accurate.
+Please correct it!

 Two nuclei in an elongated box.
-The Coulomb interaction is present, the ultrarelativistic electrons are treated as un uniform gas.
+The Coulomb interaction is present, and the ultrarelativistic electrons are treated as a uniform gas.
 Schematic:

 .. code::